thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 ### Tool usage

 Another very useful feature that I've begun using more in my workflows is the `uv tool run` command, whose shorthand is `uvx`.
 This command allows you to run the `ruff` formatter on your code via a similar workflow to `uv run`.
-The following command requires that `ruff` is also installed globally on your machine, similar to uv.
+Again, uv does the necessary background work to download and install `ruff` on the fly, if it's not already installed on your machine[^4].

 ```bash
 uvx ruff check .